- Annual Meeting

 BIBLIOGRAPHY:Gabriel Saldivar, Los Indios de Tamaulipas (Mexico City: Pan American Institute of Geography and History, 1943).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "CLANCLUIGUYGUEN INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmc61.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "CLANCLUIGUYGUEN INDIANS," accessed October 20, 2018, http://www.tshaonline.org/handbook/online/articles/bmc61.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.